About J.C. Corry

 I studied literature (and Chaucer) in university where my fascination with Chaucer’s life and writing grew, then studied film.

-I then had the great fortune to combine both passions and travel to London, Sussex and Majorca to shoot a documentary on the (sadly now deceased) British writer Nicholas Mosley (his expansive Whitbread award-winning novel Hopeful Monsters is one of my favourite novels).
+I then had the great fortune to combine both passions and travel to London, Sussex and Majorca to shoot a documentary on the (sadly now deceased) British writer Nicholas Mosley (his expansive Whitbread award-winning novel Hopeful Monsters is one of my favourites).
 I then produced documentaries for television including Life’s Imprint: Lithographs by Jack Shadbolt (broadcast on CBC and Bravo! and sold across Canada) and numerous other video projects.

-I am a member of the Historical Novel Society, the Historical Writers’ Association, the Writers’ Union of Canada, the Federation of BC Writers.
+I am a member of the Historical Novel Society, the Historical Writers’ Association, the Writers’ Union of Canada, and the Federation of BC Writers.